 The Panel will review the information in the Risk Assessment, decide if the individual is able to undertake the activity or role.
-They will inform the staff
+They will inform the colleague managing the process.
+All documentation will be securely held in either the People Team files (colleagues or volunteers) or the secure Safeguarding files (Educators and Activists).
+Specific details of convictions will only be shared with relevant colleagues as needed.

 If the results of a criminal record check impacts on the individual's ability to undertake their substantive role then they will not be eligible for this role.
-This will be conveyed to them in an appropriate manner by the staff leads for Activists and Educators and through the Human Resources Recruitment processes for paid staff and volunteers.
+This will be conveyed to them in an appropriate manner by the colleagues who work with Activists and Educators and through the Human Resources Recruitment processes for paid colleagues and volunteers.

 If the individual does not participate in the interview process within a reasonable time frame, they will not be eligible for the role.
-This will be conveyed to them in an appropriate manner by the staff leads for Activists and Educators and through the Human Resources Recruitment processes for paid staff and volunteers.
+This will be conveyed to them in an appropriate manner by the colleagues who work with Activists and Educators and through the Human Resources Recruitment processes for colleagues and volunteers.